Pete1979/TARS_v2/README.md

 ---

-# TARS from Interstellar x ChatGPT
+# TARS from Interstellar x Local AI

 ## Overview
 This project aims to build a replica of TARS from Interstellar integrated with ChatGPT functionalities.
 The build involves 3D printing parts, assembling hardware, and running software components for AI, text-to-speech, speech-to-text, and image classification.